Glossary from the MBMA 2006 Metal Building Systems Manual.

 Hydrostatic

-Metal panel systems that are designed to withstand being submersed in water for a
+Metal panel systems that are designed to withstand being submersed in water

 period of time are called hydrostatic panels.
-Hydrostatic roof details rely on sealant to
+Hydrostatic roof details rely

 keep water from infiltrating the joints and seams.
-Hydrostatic roof details can be used
+Hydrostatic roof details

 at almost any roof slope (1/4:12 minimum).